MARSHALL UNIVERSITY GRADUATE COUNCIL

 Section 3.
 Voting

-- Except for the case of election of Council officers, a voice vote will be called for on all actions of the Council requiring a vote and, if requested by any Council member, a roll call vote will be taken and recorded by the Council secretary.
+- Except for the case of election of Council officers, a voice vote or hand-raise will be called for on all actions of the Council requiring a vote and, if requested by any Council member, a roll call vote will be taken and recorded by the Council secretary.

 - Proxy voting is not permitted in any instance.

 Section 1.
 Terms

 - Each voting Council member’s term, other than the student member, shall be four years.
 The student member’s term shall be one year.
 Voting members may serve no more than two consecutive terms.